 Answer

 As requested by the reviewer, we conducted these regression tests with 1/N as predictor.
 Results are the same as the Egger’s test with standard error as predictor and is therefore not adjusted further in the manuscript.
-We include a footnote on this in the manuscript that reads
+We include a footnote on this in the manuscript that reads:

-Due to the dependency between the standardized effect size and the standard error, an alternative version of the Egger’s test that regresses on 1/N was run.
-This yielded highly similar results.
+Due to the dependency between the standardized effect size and the standard error, we ran an alternative version of the Egger’s test that regresses on 1/N. This analysis yielded highly similar results.

 #13